laustindasauce/twitter-bot/README.md

 # Twitter Bot Implementing Redis Database

-This is some code using tweepy and twitter API to automate some twitter functions.
+This is messing around learning python using tweepy and twitter API to automate twitter functions.
+Some functions used in this are tweeting, replying to mentions, following users back and more.
+Most of the examples I've seen online were reading and writing from files, however, in my opinion redis is as easy, if not easier, to use.

 ## Prerequisites
 **Twitter Developer Set Up**